Selecting International Experiences

 While you can certainly do an international internship or research placement outside of your IP requirements, if you intend to count the experience for your IP weeks, please keep the following in mind:

-• While students on global internships are typically not considered for regular OIE scholarships, they ARE eligible for the IP scholarship it's their second term abroad for the IP.
-There are also non-OIE resources that may be helpful for funding - check out the GRIP funding page for more information
+- While students on global internships are typically not considered for regular OIE scholarships, there are non-OIE resources that may be helpful for funding - check out the GRIP funding page for more information